lspeigel/FinalProject2/README.md

 We created a SQL database and were able to successfully make a table that we wanted to display on the website, but we were not able to get the code to work in Django.

-We were able to install the database in the django app and attempted to create models to do the tables but were unable.
-Something wen't wrong when doing the migrate command on terminal and we never accessed the database.
+We were able to install the database in settings.py and to created several models to be able to access the database in the terminal.
+We tried different ways to do the models and different commands on the terminal to have access to the database but it did not work.
+We were never able to create tables.
+Something went wrong when doing the migrate command on terminal and we never accessed the database.